 Question from an SMG reader about switching from a 482 visa to a Permanent Residency visa.

-I moved to Sydney four months ago on a 457 visa but want to try and get an independent visa.
+I moved to Sydney four months ago on a sponsored work visa, but want to try and get an independent visa.

-I contacted a migration agent and it seems I have a really good chance of getting an 189 (points look good, my profession is on the list, I have a Ph.D. and my skills have been assessed and approved by APS, I’m from the US so hope to get a high score on IELTS).
+I contacted a migration agent and it seems I have a really good chance of getting a permanent residency (points look good, my profession is on the list, I have a PhD. and my skills have been assessed and approved by APS, I'm from the US so hope to get a high score on IELTS).

 1. My case seems pretty straightforward so I was wondering if I should just apply alone without an agent?

 2. How should I handle this as far as my employer?
 If I tell them, it's pretty much letting them know I want to leave, but I'm not sure of the timeframe this is going to take (and if it's going to go through), so at some point, I have to tell them.
 I think either way they will be upset (and I can't go through our company lawyer/visa person), but I want to minimize it as much as possible.

 Things are not going so well at work and I'm actually thinking of quitting my job.

 Choosing between a 189 visa or a 186 visa.

 First off, since you're from the US and have a Ph.D. you won't have to take an IELTS unless you need the points which sounds like you don't.

 The norm for changing from a Temporary Sponsored Visa to a Permanent Residence Visa is to wait two years then ask the employer if they are interested in sponsoring you for a more permanent position and an Employer Nominated Permanent Residence Visa 186.